 PTMT Listing of Viewable Reports >

-University Report Table of Contents >
+U.S. Government Patents Report Table of Contents >

 - this report has been prepared with support from the National Science Foundation -

 Patent data presented in this report have been obtained from the USPTO Technology Assessment and Forecast (TAF) database.
-The TAF database is maintained by the Patent Technology Monitoring Team and contains selected bibliographic information for patents that have issued since 1963.
+The TAF database is maintained by the Patent Technology Monitoring Team and contains selected bibliographic information from patents that have issued since 1963.